Table of Contents

 For colorectal cancer samples collected prospectively, plan ahead as collection times can exceed several months depending on your inclusion and exclusion criteria.
 Biomarker information is only available if it was collected as part of standard care at the time of treatment.
 Data mining fees may apply if you require specific biomarker criteria.
 Remember that many biorepositories and biobanks contain primarily FFPE colorectal samples that have been CAP graduated, which means that they are at least ten years old, and data associated with the samples will reflect standard care as it was a decade or more ago.

-Lab-Ally has access to a CLIA certified lab, so biomarker screening of samples is possible, but this is unlikely to be cost effective unless you want to purchase all tested specimens regardless of their biomarker profile.
-If you only want samples with certain markers, remember that you will have to pay for testing of the ones that are negative too.
+Biomarker screening of samples is possible, but this is unlikely to be cost effective for most researchers.
+If you require samples with certain markers, remember that you will have to pay for testing of the ones that are negative too.
 A better alternative may be to purchase sections only for a statistically suitable number of cases, screen them in your own lab using your preferred assay or third party, high volume genetic screening service, then request the blocks of interest.

 American Cancer Society.
 (2010).
 What are the risk factors of colorectal cancer?
 Retrieved from ACS: HTTP://www.cancer.org/cancer/colonandrectumcancer/detailedguide/colorectal-cancer-risk-factors